aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

                 self._timestamp: str(int(time.time() / 3600.0)),
             }

+No changes are needed in decrypt.
+The AWS Encryption SDK stores Encryption Context for you on the message format it produces so that it is available to provide to KMS.
+Your client code can check for the presence or expected values of Encryption Context keys as a best practice.

-No changes are needed in decrypt (however, it's good practice to check at least that the key exists now).
-If you add this, send some messages, and then check your CloudTrail logs after 10 minutes, you'll see the encryption context values flowing through.
+After adding these Encryption Context values, redeploy your application with the :ref:`Build tool commands`, send some messages, and then check your CloudTrail logs.
+After 10 minutes, you'll see the Encryption Context values flowing through.

-One caveat to note is that encryption context values can't be empty strings.
-To deal with this you can either use special values to indicate empty/null fields, or only add the key if the field has a meaningful value, or require that the field be present.
+One caveat to note is that Encryption Context values can't be empty strings.
+To deal with this you can either use special values to indicate empty/``null`` fields, only add the key if the field has a meaningful value, or require that the field be present.